 Cutting the Materials

-First choose whether you are doing a girl or boy card.
+First choose whether you are doing a girl or boy card and change the year.
+The font I used is an Access font named American Uncial Com Regular.
 Hide (by clicking the eyeball next to it in the layers menu) the version you don’t need.
 Then cut the vinyl.
-The premiun vinyl does not need to be mirrored.
+The premium vinyl does not need to be mirrored.
 Once the vinyl is cut, weed it.
 I go into detail on how to work with premium vinyl in another tutorial.

 Assembling the Graduate Card